carlaapaza/genome_assembly/README.md

 [CGPS/GHRU SPAdes Assembly workflow](https://gitlab.com/cgps/ghru/pipelines/dsl2/pipelines/assembly),
 version 2.1.3 (source commit `ad87f10e79fe6c6c2f0033d15b849393a3bc9061`),
 which was itself based on Shovill.
-This repository is an independent Bash organization of the workflow and does not include Nextflow.
+This repository is an independent Bash organization of the workflow.